britovski/sky130_skel/README.md

         exit
         ./rf_user_install.sh

+This scripts solve some additional dependencies and install two new tools:
+- Qucs-S with Xyce and qucs/qucsator (version XX); and
+- QucsStudio (version XX);

 In order to use QucsStudio, enter the directory `~/sky130_skel/qucsstudio` and type `./qucsstudio &`.
 First time you use, a graphical user interface ask you to install some wine complementary libs.
 Just click `install` and wait to QucsStudio open.